 Make sure your internet connection is operational by connecting a different device straight to the modem before beginning any device troubleshooting.
 If there is no connectivity, your ISP is probably the problem.

-2. Restart the Orbi router and modem.
+2. Turn the Orbi modem and router back on.

 - Turn off your Orbi network and modem.